 - Light switches

 Empty the trash can at your table each day.
+Check the trash cans in the kitchen and bathrooms as well and take out the trash when full.

 Close the front door and ensure it’s locked before leaving.
+Double-check the mailbox just in case any pieces weren’t forwarded correctly.

 Ultimately, the health of our employees and their families is what’s most important.
 We’ll adapt as needed and do whatever helps our team feel safe, comfortable, and productive.